noursaidi/udmi-discovery/README.md

 7) To check the time of the next scheduled run - systemctl list-timers<br />
 8) To view the log - cat /var/log/syslog | grep "udmi-discovery"<br />

+ToDo: add section about public key and GCP connection